loshz/syspect/README.md

     uninstall    Remove config and systemd service files.
 ```

+### Config
+The default config file is located at `/etc/lemurs.conf`.
+A detailed example can be found [./config/lemurs.conf](here).

 ## BPF
-The current BTF definitions were generated using the following Kernel:
+The included `vmlinux.h` BTF definitions were generated using the following Kernel:
 ```
 $ uname -rvmo
 5.16.16-arch1-1 #1 SMP PREEMPT Mon, 21 Mar 2022 22:59:40 +0000 x86_64 GNU/Linux